 Selecting a Contract Manufacturer (CM) is a well thought and time-consuming process.
 There are many factors that go into making the choice, obvious ones like cost and fit come to the forefront.
 But one that is often overlooked is the process of onboarding the new project, New Product Introduction (NPI).
 Transferring all of the knowledge and nuances of your device, a device that you know like the back of your hand, to a new group is an important step to the success of your product.
 A good Contract Manufacturer will work with you to identify all the potential issues before starting the manufacturing phase.
-This is why a well thought and planned NPI is key.
+This is why a well thought out and planned NPI is key.
 Valtronic shares with you how we work with our customers and let them benefit from our longstanding experience in medical device assembly to make the NPI process as smooth as possible, thereby enabling the fastest time to market on a solid schedule.

 1) Organized and Detailed Documentation